msaraiva/alpine-erlang/README.md

 Minimal Erlang/Elixir docker images with Alpine Linux
 =====

-> **Note:** All base images listed here are automated builds and their Dockerfiles can be found in the [dockerfiles](https://github.com/msaraiva/docker-alpine/tree/master/dockerfiles) folder.

 Alpine Linux is a lightweight Linux distribution built around musl libc and busybox.
 The main focus of this distribution is security, simplicity and resource efficiency.
 All that makes Alpine Linux perfect to work as base images for linux containers.